Fusseldieb/sms_powerview_docker/README.md

 - Copy `.env.example` to `.env` and put in your Serial port.
 If on Linux, it's likely `/dev/ttyUSB0`, on Windows `COMx` (**x** being a number).
 Leave blank for no connection.
 - Execute: `docker compose up --build -d`.

 In a few moments it should then come up at `localhost:8080`.
-By default, SMS PowerView listens on port `8080` and the JSON Endpoint on port `5000`.
+By default, SMS Power View listens on port `8080` and the JSON Endpoint on port `5000`.
 Feel free to re-route it via the `.env` file though.
 Use the `.env.example` as a reference.

 Stopping the container is as easy as using `docker compose down`.